 At Ferndown, the drama studio is a place of challenge where valuable lessons are learned about how to work together and communicate effectively.
 In creating original plays, young people are given a voice, so others might listen.
 Honing and developing an appreciation of the playwrights that scan 2500 years, captures our history, our sociological change and the human connection between us all.
 It is a joy to support students in developing their confidence, their character and their creativity through the study of drama.

-By studying Drama students will develop:
+By studying Drama, students will develop:

 As part of the courses students will:

-• See live theatre
+• See streamed theatre performances

 • Perform in a Community Play